 We require our adopters and volunteers to subscribe to our E-news communications.
 You subscribe through the link found at the bottom of our website page.
 This is the only way that you will get details on local events such as our next New Dog Day, Greyhound Play Dates, Volunteer Opportunities, and much more.
 These events are often not announced on Facebook

-After your greyhound goes home with you, our Adoption Follow Up Team contacts you to ensure a successful transition.
+Adoption Fee: Our adoption fee of $500 helps to offset the expense of transport, spay/neuter, dental cleaning, heartworm/parasite meds, microchip and vaccinations.
+Each greyhound’s vetting schedule is unique as to how long after arrival they require updates.
+Your greyhound will be kept current on parasite treatments and preventives from the day he arrives into our care.
+(Please note there is a current hookworm problem with all new greyhounds, but we have found a treatment that works.)
+Upon adoption, greyhounds receive a new martingale collar with matching 6 foot leash, first month of parasite meds and plastic muzzle for playing in the yard with other greyhounds, or for introductions to your cat.
+The adoption fee is nonrefundable, but fully transferable, if your greyhound proves to not be a good match for your house.
+After your greyhound goes home with you, your Adoption Representative will contact you again to ensure a successful transition.
 We are there for you.
 This is not just a monetary transaction.
-If for whatever reason it does not work out, you must return the greyhound to us.
+If for whatever reason it does not work out, you MUST return the greyhound to us.
 We can help you find a greyhound who is better fit for your lifestyle and family.
 Everyone wants each greyhound to be happy in his forever home.
 We also want you to find the best match for your family.